-Cuts, scrapes, blisters, burns, splinters, and punctures there are a number of ways broken skin happens.
+Cuts, scrapes, blisters, burns, splinters, and punctures there are a number of ways broken skin happens, Hydrogel Adhesive helps.
 Most treatments for skin wounds involve simply placing a barrier over them (usually an adhesive gauze bandage).
 This keeps it moist, limit pain, and reduces exposure to infectious microbes.
 A new, scalable approach to speeding up wound healing, developed based on heat-responsive hydrogels.
 Mechanically active, stretchy, tough, highly adhesive, and antimicrobial, active adhesive dressings (AADs).
-To close wounds significantly faster than other methods and prevent bacterial growth without additional apparatus or stimuli. https://glewengineering.com/engineers-add-new-updates-to-medical-advances-2019/ This technology has [...]
+To close wounds significantly faster than other methods and prevent bacterial growth without additional apparatus or stimuli. https://glewengineering.com/engineers-add-new-updates-to-medical-advances-2019/ This technology has the potential use not only [...]

 Solar Powered RV - Imagine a Trip Solar Powered RV - Imagine a trip around the country with no budget for fuel!
 Yes, this is possible now thanks to this impressive motorhome.
 The RV company has done something people couldn’t even dream of with this Iveco Daily Electric chassis.
-The RV is perfectly capable of offering you off-grid status.
-There are solar panels installed, not only on the roof but on each side as well, in total 334 square feet of thin-film solar panels which can deliver up to 3,000 watts of [...]
+The Solar Powered RV is perfectly capable of offering you off-grid status.
+There are solar panels installed, not only on the roof but on each side as well, in total 334 square feet of thin-film solar panels which can deliver up to 3,000 watts of energy.
+And you don’t even need [...]

 Combining new classes of nanomembrane electrodes with flexible electronics and a deep learning algorithm could help disabled people wirelessly control an electric wheelchair, interact with a computer or operate a small robotic vehicle without donning a bulky hair-electrode cap or contending with wires.